 The Virtual Assistant Training Courses

-In no particular order, here are what I think are the top three virtual assistant training courses.
+In no particular order, here are what I think are the best three virtual assistant training courses.
 I selected them on the basis of reasonable price, actionable training material, and the quality of lessons.

 And, of course, if these courses teach what is needed to start a Virtual Assistant business.